RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 # double_future_counter_with_error
-# future_counter_with_error

-This is a counter application that has two counter that share the same model.
-The first counter increments a counter after waiting 1 second and has a 1/2 probability of generating an error.
-Whereas the second counter do the same think but after waiting for 3 seconds.
+This is a counter application that has two counter that shares the same model.
+The first counter increments a counter after waiting for 1 second and has a 1/2 probability of generating an error.
+Whereas the second counter does the same thing but after waiting for 3 seconds.

 If an error is thrown, an alert snackBar will appear giving information about the error.

 This example has three pages:

-* Page one : The tow counters will share the same reactive environnement.
-We will see how counter interfere with each other.
-I call this polluted environnement.
+* Page one: The tow counters will share the same reactive environment.
+We will see how counters interfere with each other.
+I call this polluted environment.
-* Page two: This will show how to make the environnement clean using tags.
+* Page two: This will show how to make the environment clean using tags.
-* Page three: It will show how to make the reactive environnement cleaner by creating new reactive environnement for each counter.
+* Page three: It will show how to make the reactive environment cleaner by creating a new reactive environment for each counter.

 # Model